 Tenders are normally awarded on a five yearly basis.
-The process for advertising and awarding contracts will be in line with the Council's Contract Standing Orders See TMP2.
+The process for advertising and awarding contracts will be in line with the Financial Regulations See TMP2.

 12. TMP12 CORPORATE GOVERNANCE

 12.1.
 LIST OF DOCUMENTS TO BE MADE AVAILABLE FOR PUBLIC INSPECTION